abornt/documentation/docs/src/packages/invoices.md

 ## Listeners

-This package does not listen for any events
+This package does not listen for any events.

 ## How to use this on frontend.